Authored by the expert who managed and guided the team behind the Turkey Property Pack

 What's the total cost of selling as a % of price in Turkey in 2026?

-As of early 2026, the total cost of selling a property in Turkey typically ranges from 2% to 6% of the sale price depending on whether you use an agent and whether capital gains tax applies.
+As of early 2026, the total cost of selling a residential property in Turkey typically falls between 2% and 6% of the sale price, depending on whether you use an agent, whether capital gains tax applies, and how many professional services you need.

 What capital gains tax applies when selling in Turkey in 2026?

-As of early 2026, capital gains on selling property in Turkey can be taxed under the progressive income tax tariff at rates from 15% to 40%, when the gain qualifies as taxable "değer artışı kazancı" (value increase gain).
+As of early 2026, capital gains from selling property in Turkey are taxed under the progressive income tax tariff (ranging from 15% to 40%) if the gain is classified as "deger artisi kazanci" (value increase gain), but the most important planning rule is that properties held for more than five years are generally outside the taxable scope entirely.

-Capital gains in Turkey are calculated as the sale price minus the purchase price, with adjustments allowed for documented improvement costs and inflation indexing (revaluation), which can significantly reduce the taxable amount.
+The taxable capital gain in Turkey is generally calculated as the sale price minus the original purchase price, with adjustments allowed for documented improvement costs and an inflation indexing mechanism (using official revaluation rates) that can reduce the taxable base, especially in a high-inflation environment like Turkey's.

 What sources have we used to write this blog article?